School Meals – Prepared by Caterlink

 All food should be inside a packed lunch box labelled clearly with the name and class of your child.
 If you are giving your child packaged food please make sure they are able to open the packaging or put it in a sandwich bag for them.

-The school has a no nut policy due to allergies within the school please make sure all products are nut free.
+The school has a no nut and lentil policy due to allergies within the school please make sure all products are nut free.

-* Children should not bring Peanut butter or Hazelnut spread into school.
+* Children should not bring Peanut Butter or Chocolate Spread into school.

 If your child is a hot school dinner please can you make sure they are able to use their knife and fork correctly to cut up their food.